 The Project

-The Anthony Costa Foundation has provided three years funding (2021-2022-2023) for a project titled: COVID-19 and Disadvantaged Young People’s Education and Employment Aspirations: A Longitudinal Study of Young People’s Transitions in Geelong.
-Using innovative, platform based, video capture technologies the project is conducting a series of video interviews with young people as we track their education, training and employment pathways in COVID ‘normal’ socio-ecologies that are profoundly shaped by historical and contemporary processes of disadvantage and marginalisation.
+We used innovative, platform based, video capture technologies to conduct a series of video interviews with young people as we tracked their education, training and employment pathways in COVID ‘normal’ socio-ecologies that were profoundly shaped by historical and contemporary processes of disadvantage and marginalisation.

 The Challenge